jfahne/activity01-merge-conflicts/activity01-bechdel-test.md

 **Response**:

+Movies with women who do not speak have higher sales and budgets than any other amount or kind of women speaking.
+The more women speak and the more complexity their character has the less the movie grosses in sales and has in budget.

 In order to evaluate how return on investment varies among movies that pass and fail the Bechdel test, we first create a new variable called `roi` as the ratio of the gross to budget.
 However, I missed part of the